-The compulsory convertible debentures are unsecured debentures and bear interest at the effective interest rate of 6.25% per annum (2022: 6.25% per annum).
-The remaining undrawn commitment amounts to approximately US\$0.1 million (2022: US\$0.1 million).
+The compulsory convertible debentures are unsecured debentures and bear interest at the effective interest rate of 6.25% per annum (2023: 6.25% per annum).

-The compulsory convertible debentures are convertible to ordinary shares of the issuer by way of mandatory conversion at the end of 10 years or voluntary conversion, at the option of the holders at any time prior to mandatory conversion.
+The compulsory convertible debentures are convertible to ordinary shares of the issuer by way of mandatory conversion at the end of 10 years and 10 months or voluntary conversion, at the option of the holders at any time prior to mandatory conversion.